qkzk/fm/development.md

 - [ ] FEAT: previewer image mode..
   - [ ] ueberzug: just a call to ueberzug with correct arguments.
 It should be pluggable
   - [ ] iterm2: ??? should be possible
+  - [ ] interface in config:
+    - build an image ? -> command
+    - path to built image with
+  - [ ] read command from config
+  - [ ] execute & build the real image
+  - [ ] build a preview with DisplayedImage and attach it
 - [ ] FEAT:
   - [x] sudo command for passwordless.
 It already works.
 If the user has sudo rights without password (passwordless sudo), any password input will be validated and the command is ran
   - [x] pkexec works already